 With the bars and pubs remaining closed until 12th April and socialising on hold until then, a home bar is the way forward.
 Here’s our tips to create the best…

 As we approach another Spring season in lockdown, home bars are once again on everyone’s minds.
 If we can’t go out to enjoy a tipple or two, why not create our own watering hole to enjoy a cocktail or two at home?

-From easy ways to set up a drinks bar in your home to some ‘wow-factor’ ideas for serious entertainers, here’s our guide to creating a cocktail corner of your very own.
+From easy ways to set up a drinks bar in your home to some ‘wow-factor’ ideas, here’s our guide to creating a home bar of your very own.

 Opt for a drinks trolley

 This retro classic has definitely had a revival of late, and you’ll be spoilt for choice when it comes to choosing your cocktail trolley.
-This design from John Lewis and Swoon may set you back a pretty penny, but you can find cocktail trolleys on the high street from as little as £30.
+This bar cart design from Oliver Bonas may set you back a pretty penny, but investing in quality is well worth it!

 Choose a cocktail cabinet

 These special cocktail cabinets have everything you need for your home bar, from a bottle rack to glass storage, all in the guise of a stylish piece of furniture.
 Our pick to shop for the best styles?
 Try Atkin & Thyme’s stylish selection.